jboss-developer/jboss-developer-shared-resources/guides/DEPLOY_TO_OPENSHIFT_JBOSS_EAP7.md

           oc login -u system:admin

 5. For more information about this tool, see the [OpenShift CLI Reference](https://docs.openshift.com/enterprise/latest/cli_reference/index.html).

-#### <a name="use_public"></a>Use the OpenShift Public Cloud

-1. [Register](https://api.preview.openshift.com) for the OpenShift Public offering.
-2. When you receive your login information by email, go to the OpenShift Public [console](https://console.preview.openshift.com/console/).
-3. Click the question mark (?) icon in the right upper corner of the console and select `Command Line Tools`.
-4. Review your login token and run the `oc login --token=...` command.

 ### <a name="install_required_images_templates"></a>Install the Required Images and Templates